busesimsek/SQL-Projects/README.md

 ### 1. SQL Data Cleaning Project
 - 📂 Repository: [SQL Data Cleaning Project](https://github.com/busesimsek/SQL-Data-Cleaning-Project)
-- 🛠 **Description**: A data cleaning project focusing on 2022 layoff trends, using MySQL to handle missing values, remove duplicates, standardize data, and ensure consistent formatting for accurate analysis.
+- 🛠 **Description**: A data cleaning project focusing on 2022 trends, using MySQL to handle missing values, remove duplicates, standardize data, and ensure consistent formatting for accurate analysis.

 ### 2. SQL Exploratory Data Analysis Project
 - 📂 Repository: [SQL Exploratory Data Analysis Project](https://github.com/busesimsek/SQL-Exploratory-Data-Analysis-Project)
-- 📊 **Description**: An EDA project using MySQL to analyze 2022 layoff trends, identifying patterns across industries, countries, and company stages, with insights into major layoffs and impacted sectors.
+- 📊 **Description**: An EDA project using MySQL to analyze layoff trends, identifying patterns across industries, countries, and company stages, with insights into major layoffs and impacted sectors.

 ## 🔗 How to Use
 1. Click on a project link above to view the repository.